cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-a-nft-sbt-platform/quick_setup.md

 ---
 id: quick-setup
 title: Quick Setup
-slug: /how-to/build-a-nft-sbt-platform/quick-setup
+slug: /how-to/build-nft-sbt-platform/quick-setup
 sidebar_label: Quick Setup
 sidebar_position: 1
-description: How to Build a NFT/SBT platform - Quick Setup
+description: How to Build NFT/SBT platform - Quick Setup
 ---

 This guide will cover all the necessary steps and teach you how to create a NFT/SBT issuing platform.
 You are going to build this project using [React.js](https://reactjs.org/).